fdrgsp/fiji-workshop/README.md

 cd ..
 ```

-Then, run the bash script to build the documentation:
+Then, run the `build_versions.sh` bash script to build the documentation:

 ```bash
 sh docs/build_versions.sh